website design and seo

 Local SEO

-For some clients, you may want to focus SEO on their local geographic area only.
+You may want to focus SEO on their local geographic area only for some clients.
 Many of the same elements above apply, but there are important differences.
 For instance, you will want to add location information to key landing pages, get the client set up with Google My Business, and have a plan for earning local citations:

 • Google My Business page set-up